mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 *Configuration files* to support deeper nesting as well.
 Take a look at these two options -- *sslPEMKey and sslCA* file.
 These are both under the *SSL parent*, which themselves are under the *net parent*.
 The *net parent* also captures *bind ip*.
 All three options are related to the *net parent*, but *sslPEMKey and sslCAKey* are specific to *net.ssl*.

 Now, how did I get to these mappings?
 This is where our fantastic manual comes to the rescue.

-All of our command line options and our configuration file options are well documented in these two links.

-I invite you to give these a look to find out about which command line options or configuration file options are available and how to map between the two.
+All of our *command line options and our configuration file options* are well documented in these two links -- <https://docs.mongodb.com/manual/reference/program/mongod/#options> and <https://docs.mongodb.com/manual/reference/configuration-options/>.
+I invite you to give these a look to find out about which *command line options or configuration file options* are available and how to map between the two.

-Now let's take our list of configuration file options with the full path to the option and translate that into our configuration YAML file.
+Now let's take our list of *configuration file options* with the full path to the option and translate that into our *configuration YAML file*.

 YAML stands for Yet Another Markup Language.